 Initial conditions are a set of test configurations the UE needs to be tested in and the steps for the SS to take with the UE to reach the correct measurement state.

-The initial test configurations consist of environmental conditions, test frequencies, test channel bandwidths and sub-carrier spacing based on NR operating bands specified in Table 5.3.5-1.
+The initial test configurations consist of environmental conditions, test frequencies, test channel bandwidths and sub-carrier spacing based on NR operating bands specified in Table 5.2E.1-1 and Table 5.3.5-1.
 All of these configurations shall be tested with applicable test parameters for each combination of test channel bandwidth and sub-carrier spacing, and are shown in table 6.4E.2.5.1.4.1-1.
-The details of the V2X reference measurement channels (RMCs) are specified in Annexes TBD.
+The details of the V2X reference measurement channels (RMCs) are specified in Annexes Annex A.7.5 and the GNSS configuration in TS 38.508-1 [5] subclause 4.11.

 Table 6.4E.2.5.1.4.1-1: Test Configuration Table for PSSCH and PSCCH